Charging your smartphone overnight? Here’s why you might want to rethink your charging habits.

-I haven’t been able to find any reliable form of research or analysis on charging your phone via a computer versus plugged into the wall, so I don’t know how much extra energy, if any, a computer uses when it charges a phone.
-Hwwever, I’m guessing it’s a lot less than leaving a phone charging overnight.
+I haven’t been able to find any reliable form of research or analysis on charging your phone via a computer versus plugged into the wall.
+Therefore, I don’t know how much extra energy, if any, a computer uses when it charges a phone.
+However, I’m guessing it’s a lot less than leaving a smartphone charging overnight.
 And I know that pretty much as soon as it’s finished charging I tend to remove it from the charger, helping to prolong the phone’s battery.